These are the best UK cities for outdoor adventure, just in time for summer!

 Image by David Mark from Pixabay

-“Being outdoors is also incredibly beneficial to children’s health and wellbeing, allowing them to soak up vitamin D, have an expanded learning space, improve sleep at night and encourage movement – while also providing them with an appreciation for nature.
+“Being outdoors is also incredibly beneficial to children’s health and wellbeing, allowing them to soak up vitamin D, have an expanded learning space, improve sleep at night and encourage movement – while also providing them an appreciation for nature.

-“Sometimes just changing the routine by visiting a different park or city can make all of the difference for a positive day out.
+“Sometimes just changing the routine by visiting a different park or city can make all the difference for a positive day out.
 We’re home to a vast selection of outdoor spaces and beauty spots in the UK; therefore, the summer holidays are a perfect opportunity to get out and enjoy nature together as a family.”

 These are the best UK cities for outdoor adventure, just in time for summer!
 1